 Our PICU patients have access to a full array of MUSC pediatric medical and surgical subspecialists to ensure comprehensive and compassionate care.
 MUSC was the first South Carolina children’s hospital to receive the Level I Trauma Center designation by the American College of Surgeons, and the PICU receives many transfers from surrounding areas.

 The PICU and our Intermediate Care Unit support programs unique to South Carolina, including MUSC’s pediatric solid organ transplant program and the pediatric burn program.
 Our pediatric critical care physicians offer lifesaving therapies such as ECMO (extracorporeal membrane oxygenation), high frequency oscillatory ventilation, non-invasive respiratory support, continuous renal replacement therapy, and therapeutic plasma exchange.

 MUSC’s experienced MEDUCARE Pediatric Flight Team is available 24 hours a day to transport children to the PICU by helicopter, airplane, or ambulance from all over the state.

 Pediatric Critical Care Medicine has an expanding telemedicine program with our referral institutions.
 Emergency department and inpatient physicians from several Lowcountry hospitals can call in to request a telemedicine consultation by MUSC pediatric intensivists.
 These video links provide a valuable opportunity to see the patient, meet the family, and offer medical advice to the referral team.

-Our critical care physicians also care for children who need continuous monitoring and specialized care in our 10-bed pediatric intermediate care unit.
+Our intensive care doctors also care for children who need continuous monitoring and specialized care in our 10-bed pediatric intermediate care unit.
 Each private room in this unit has a bathroom and sleeping area for families.